 FERPA protects “educational records” - information directly related to a student and maintained by an educational institution.
 GDPR protects “personal data” - any information relating to an identified or identifiable person.

-The definitions overlap significantly but aren't identical.
+The definitions overlap significantly but aren’t identical.
 Student behavioral analytics might be personal data under GDPR but not educational records under FERPA.
 Your classification affects which rights and protections apply.
+EdTech platforms must ensure they are processing data in accordance with both FERPA and GDPR requirements.

 Consent Requirements Differences: